captn3m0/captn3m0.github.com/pages/ebooks.md

 Here's a list of the interesting books I've covered:

 [The Ickabog][ickabog] [[source][ickabog-source]]
+: EBook generated from The Ickabog, written by J.K Rowling, and published online in seralized format.

+[Rhythm of War][cosmere] [[source][row-source]]
 : (In Progress).
-EBook generated from The Ickabog, written by J.K Rowling, and being published online.
+Initial chapters from Rhythm of War, Book 4 in the Stormlight Archive, being published by Tor in serialized format.

 [Oathbringer][cosmere] [[source][oathbringer-source]]
 : Chapters 0-32 from Oathbringer, Book 3 in the Stormlight Archive, being published by Tor in serialized format.

+[Warbreaker Prime: Mythwalker][cosmere] [[source][mythwalker-source]]
+: Initial draft of the Warbreaker by Brandon Sanderson, before various parts of it were incorporated into Mistborn.

 [Way of Kings Reread][cosmere] [[source][wok-source]]
-: Tor's re-read of Way of kings, Book 1 in the Stormlight Archive.
+: Tor re-read of Way of kings, Book 1 in the Stormlight Archive.

 [Words of Radiance Reread][cosmere] [[source][wor-source]]
 : Tor re-read of Words of Radiance, Book 2 in the Stormlight Archive.